Latent protein trees: Model definition

 \section{Model definition}

-We model a sample $n$ of batch $m$ consisting of $p$ IG expressions, $\x_n^m$, as an extended factor model separated into four effects, namely batch, systematic, protein expression and noise
+We model a sample $n$ of batch $m$ consisting of $p$ IG expressions, ${\mathbf x} _n^m$, as an extended factor model separated into four effects, namely, batch, systematic, protein expression and noise,

-where $\x_n^m$, $\bmu^m$, $\z_n$, $\w_n$ and $\bepsilon_n$ are $p\times 1$ vectors.
-In particular, $\bmu^m$ is the mean expression vector of batch $m$, factors $\z_n=[z_{1n} \ \ldots \ z_{N_Fn} ]\ts$ are meant to capture systematic $N_F$ effects, $\w_n$ is the expression level of $N_P$ proteins for sample $n$, $\A$ and $\B$ are $p\times N_F$ and $p\times N_P$ loading matrices for the systematic effects and protein expressions, respectively, and $\bepsilon_n$ is measurement idiosyncratic noise.
-Systematic effects are included in the model for the sole purpose of cleaning the data as much as possible from batch effect specific and technical noise, with the aim to obtain protein profiles $\{\w_n\}$, that better reflect true biology rather than technical variability.
-Provided that protein expression is not directly observed and because profile vectors $[w_{k1} \ \ldots \ w_{kN}]$ are likely to be estimated from IGs that belong to multiple proteins, from now on we refer them as {\em latent proteins}.
-A-priori, we let each IG to be associated only to a single latent protein, say $k$, meaning that row of $\B$ contain just one non-zero entry.
+where ${\mathbf x}_n^m$, $\bmu^m$, ${\mathbf z}_n$, ${\mathbf w}_n$ and $\bepsilon _n$ are $p\times 1$ vectors.
+In particular, $\bmu^m$ is the mean expression vector of batch $m$, factors ${\mathbf z}_n=[z_{1n}\en\cdots\en z_{N_Fn} ]^\top$ are meant to capture $N_F$ systematic effects, ${\mathbf w}_n$ is the expression level of $N_P$ proteins for sample $n$, $\A$~and $\B$ are $p\times N_F$ and $p\times N_P$ loading matrices for the systematic effects and protein expressions, respectively, and $\bepsilon_n$ is measurement idiosyncratic noise.
+Systematic effects are included in the model for the sole purpose of cleaning the data as much as possible from batch effect specific and technical noise, with the aim to obtain protein profiles $\{{\mathbf w}_n\}$, that better reflect true biology rather than technical variability.
+Provided that protein expression is not directly observed and because profile vectors $[w_{k1} \en\cdots\en w_{kN}]$ are likely to be estimated from IGs that belong to multiple proteins, from now on we refer to them as \textit{latent proteins}.
+A priori, we let each IG be associated only to a single latent protein, say, $k$, meaning that each row of $\B$ contains just one nonzero entry.